 8. Get ready to fill out the FAFSA again in October

-Yes, you heard that right.
-Beginning this year, the FAFSA will be available three months earlier, October 1, 2016 instead of January 1, 2017.
-If you want to maximize the amount of financial aid you receive next year, you’ll want to fill out the FAFSA as soon as possible after October 1, 2016.
+You have to renew your FAFSA each year you plan to be in school.
+If you want to maximize the amount of financial aid you receive the following school year, you’ll want to fill out the FAFSA as soon as possible after October 1 when the new FAFSA becomes available!

 Congratulations on a job well done and making the decision to advance your education!